vchaindz/sbomsign/README.md

 ## Features

 - **RSA Key Generation:** Automatically generate RSA public and private keys.
-- **SBOM Signing:** Sign an SBOM using the generated private key to ensure its integrity and authenticity.
+- **SBOM Signing:** Sign an SBOM using a newly generated private key or an existing private key to ensure its integrity and authenticity.
-- **SBOM Verification:** Verify the signature of an SBOM using the corresponding public key to ensure it has not been tampered with.
+- **SBOM Verification:** Verify the signature of an SBOM using the corresponding public key or an existing public key to ensure it has not been tampered with.

 ## Prerequisites